 Acrylic paint was first released around the 1950’s and as it being a fast drying medium it became wildly popular.
 It uses synthetic resin as a binder instead of oil – the main reason for its quick drying time.
 Depending on how it is used it can look like watercolor, oil paint or like its own unique acrylic self.

 The artist, David Hockney was an early champion of acrylic paint, using it shortly after it was introduced to the world.

 Unlike acrylic paint oil paint uses oil (commonly linseed oil) to bind pigments and therefore is a slow drying medium.
 Oils are definitely the historical medium out of the two.
 Dating back to at least 12th century Europe where they were first used for simple decoration.
 It was not until the 15th century that oil paints were widely adopted.

 The Flemish painter Jan van Eyck did not invent oil painting but created novel effects with the medium that elevated painting to an entirely new level.

-In general oil paints tend to have richer color than acrylics, though oil paints do show that they fade over hundreds of years.
-Acrylic paints have not been around long enough for us to truly know, but it appears that acrylic paintings do not fade.
-Acrylics also might darken slightly as it dries while oil paint does not (in fact it sometimes does the opposite and lightens a little)
+In general oil paints tend to have a richer color than acrylics.
+Though oil paints do show that they fade over hundreds of years.
+Acrylic paints have not been around long enough to truly know, but it appears that acrylic paintings do not fade.
+Acrylics also might darken slightly as they dry, while oil paints do not.
+In fact oils sometimes do the opposite and lighten a little as they dry.